What is Internal Revenue Code 382?

 Under the Internal Revenue Code 382 (IRC 382), a C corporation is required to have a limit to offset historic losses.
 Essentially, a loss corporation is a firm that can use tax attributes like, for instance, NOL.
 In contrast, A Corporation is a successful company that wants to acquire 100% of the stocks of another company, B Corporation.

-To understand the basics of section 382, we have the following details about B Corporation: It is a private whose IP was funded with preferred financing and it has net operating losses ever since it started.
+To understand the basics of section 382, we have the following details about B Corporation: It is a private company whose IP was funded with preferred financing and it has had net operating losses ever since it started.
 It is then considered a loss corporation.
 Once the acquisition is made, under the Section 382, it limits the NOLs available to offset the taxable income of the company in the future.

 There are two main components of this section which are limitation and ownership change.
 Ownership occurs when there is a shift in the owners or in the equity structure which is much more than 50%.
-Stock includes the following: convertible preferred stock, certain convertible debt instruments, common stock, stock options/warrants.
+Stock includes the following: convertible preferred stock, certain convertible debt instruments, common stock, and stock options/warrants.

 After the acquisition, the new company may deduct its losses in its taxable income following the Section 382 limitation.
-There is a formula used is calculating the base limitation amount.
+There is a formula used in calculating the base limitation amount.
 It is calculated as follows: